-Overall, the idea of integrating chatbots in your strategy opens up more channels for your users to engage with you.
+Overall, integrating chatbots in your strategy opens up more channels for your users to engage with you.

-Now that you’re a bit more familiar with chatbots and how they can help you, you can start exploring the different free chatbot tools that you can use for your website.
+Now that you’re a bit more familiar with chatbots and how they can help you, you can start exploring the free chatbot tools you can use for your website.

 - Flow XO is a chatbot builder that can be deployed across different platforms.

 - Chatfuel is a chatbot builder specific to Facebook Messenger.
-It has a lot of features available to free users, but the number of subscribers you can send messages to is limited.
+It has many features available to free users, but the number of subscribers you can send messages to is limited.

-- Mobile Monkey is a multi-platform chatbot builder with a number of features like an omnichat system that can support multiple team members in your business.
+- Mobile Monkey is a multi-platform chatbot builder with several features like an omnichat system that can support multiple team members in your business.

-Most of these chatbots offer a free trial, so we encourage you to take advantage of this to explore which of these tools can tailor a better experience for your users.
+Most of these chatbots offer a free trial, so we encourage you to take advantage of this to explore which tools can tailor a better experience for your users.

 Chatbot Conversation Copywriting: A How-To

-Writing a conversational flow for your chatbot opens the opportunity for you to get a firsthand look at your customers and their online behavior.
-But to do that, you first need to think about and ultimately understand your customer’s pain points so you can really show how your company can help them.
+Writing a conversational flow for your chatbot allows you to look at your customers and their online behavior firsthand.
+But to do that, you first need to think about and ultimately understand your customer’s pain points so you can show how your company can help them.

-With a majority of these steps centered on your customers, the conversation that you’ll be developing should focus on learning more about them and identifying their pain points.
-After that, the remaining steps of your conversation should be about presenting the solution that your company can offer to users.
+With most of these steps centered on your customers, the conversation you’ll be developing should focus on learning more about them and identifying their pain points.
+After that, the remaining steps of your conversation should be about presenting the solution your company can offer users.

 Your brand is an image of how your customers perceive you.
-Your chatbot conversations need align with the company brand, because what you’re doing is creating a bot persona.
+Your chatbot conversations need to align with the company brand because what you’re doing is creating a bot persona.

 4. Break down your email copy to reflect the essence of what you want to say.

-Get more meaningful insights on website visitor behavior with our heatmap tool, Heatly.
-It’s simple, easy-to-use, and lets you measure real-time analytics without slowing your website down.
+Get more meaningful insights on website visitor behavior with our tool, ABC.
+It’s simple, easy to use, and lets you measure real-time analytics without slowing your website down.
 Try it out today!